-The e-learning resource has been revised to meet the FWP and AHC Training Package updates that occurred in 2023, and is available for purchase.
+The e-learning resource continues to be revised as changes occur in the FWP and AHC Training Packages, and is available for purchase.
 For more information, or to order the resource, please go to: www.workspacetraining.com.au and follow the links.